ahmad88me/websocketpp/tutorials/utility_server/utility_server.md

 >
 > All handlers take one argument, a callable type that can be converted to a `std::function` with the correct count and type of arguments.
 You can pass free functions, functors, and Lambdas with matching argument lists as handlers.
 In addition, you can use `std::bind` (or `boost::bind`) to register functions with non-matching argument lists.
 This is useful for passing additional parameters not present in the handler signature or member functions that need to carry a 'this' pointer.
 >
 > The function signature of each handler can be looked up in the list above in the manual.
-In general, all handlers include the `connection_hdl` identifying which connection this even is associated with as the first parameter.
+In general, all handlers include the `connection_hdl` identifying which connection this event is associated with as the first parameter.
 Some handlers (such as the message handler) include additional parameters.
 Most handlers have a void return value but some (`validate`, `ping`, `tls_init`) do not.
 The specific meanings of the return values are documented in the handler list linked above.

 ### Step 3